 With that in mind, here’s a checklist to run through before investing in Robinhood shares.

 - Research the company.
-You should always examine the fundamentals of a company before buying its stock.
+You should always examine the fundamentals of a company before investing.
 What is Robinhood?
 How did the company get its start?
 How did it grow?
 Is Robinhood’s revenue and profit growth picking up?
 Is the company innovating?
 The more you know about Robinhood, the better positioned you’ll be to make smart investment decisions.